What is a Dermatologist? What is Dermatology?

 How many dermatologists are there?

-In New Zealand today, there are about 40 practising dermatologists, of whom most are members of the NZDS, the New Zealand Dermatological Society Incorporated, the organisation which oversees professional standards and continuing medical education.
-Members of the Society are Vocationally Registered as Specialists by the Medical Council of New Zealand.
+In New Zealand in 2014, there are about 60 practising dermatologists, of whom most are members of the NZDS, the New Zealand Dermatological Society Incorporated, the organisation which oversees professional standards and continuing medical education.
+Members of the Society are Vocationally Registered as Dermatologists by the Medical Council of New Zealand.

 Is there on-going training?

-Continuing medical education (CME) helps to keep dermatologists up to date and is a requirement for registration by the Medical Council of New Zealand.
-The New Zealand Dermatological Society oversees a CME certification programme.
-This is accomplished through special courses, participation in symposia, lectures and seminars organised by the New Zealand Dermatological Society Incorportated, and other Dermatological Societies overseas.
+Continuing professional development (CPD) helps to keep dermatologists up to date and is a requirement for registration by the Medical Council of New Zealand.
+DermNet New Zealand oversees an online CPD certification programme.
+This is accomplished through annual clinical audit, peer review, practice visits, publications, teaching, reading journals, and attendance at courses, symposia, lectures and seminars organised by Dermatological Societies worldwide.

 What do dermatologists do?